markshapiro/graphql-db-projection/README.md

 ```

 ## Custom Projections
-If resolve field function needs field of different name from db, pass it to `projection` parameter in directive, if depends on multiple fields then pass array of all fields to `projections` parameter, to not ask for any pass empty array [].
+If resolve field function maps to field with different name, or if it calculates value based on multiple fields from DB, then pass the critical DB field or their array through `projection` or `projections` parameter respectively.
+Pass [] to not to ask for any fields.

 ```js
 const resolvers = {